GfellerLab/MixTCRviz/README.md

 * When chosing plot.logo.length=1, the baseline/reference V and J usage (x-axis) correspond to those of TCRs with the given lengths.
 Hence the exact values change for different lengths.

-* When usinge use.allele=1, it is important to realize that presence/absence of specific alleles in a given sample also reflects the genetic background of the donor.
+* When using use.allele=1, it is important to realize that presence/absence of specific alleles in a given sample also reflects the genetic background of the donor.
 For these reasons, some alleles may appear to be enriched in the input TCRs versus default baseline repertoires, but this enrichment may not be linked to any signal of specificity (e.g., epitope specificity).
 In addition, determining the correct allele from TCR-Seq data can be challenging, and sequencing errors can easily result in wrong allele calls.
 We therefore recommend analyzing data at the gene level (use.allele=0) to avoid confounding factors related to genetic background/TCR reconstruction issues.